DFlemo/MLB-Pitch-Classification-Model/README.md

 ### But, how do their systems know which pitch was thrown, and which metrics are most influential in allowing these systems to identify a pitch?

-The aim of this project was to create a machine learning model that can identify MLB pitches using real MLB data scraped from baseballsavant.mlb.com, to understand which metrics are the most important when identifying a pitch in the major leagues.
+The aim of this project was to create a machine learning model that can classify MLB pitches using real MLB play-by-play data scraped from baseballsavant.mlb.com, to understand which metrics are the most important when identifying/classifying a pitch in the major leagues.

 ## Data Definitions